pollinations/mcp-server-sqlite-npx/README.md

 2. `list_tables` - List all tables in the SQLite database
    - No parameters required

-3. `write_file` - Write data to a file on disk
+3. `save_table` - Save a table to disk as JSON
    - Parameters:
+     - `table`: Name of the table to save
-     - `filepath`: Path to the file to write
+     - `filepath`: Path to the file to write the table to
-     - `content`: Content to write to the file
-     - `append` (optional): If true, append to the file instead of overwriting

 ## Development